What is EDI? Electronic Data Interchange

 Environmental, Social and Governance (ESG) reporting is a method companies use to disclose their governance structures, societal impacts and environmental footprint.

-This non-financial reporting became a strategic aspect for companies as it may impact consumers' perception and access to investments.
+This non-financial reporting became a strategic aspect for companies, as it may affect consumers' perceptions and access to investments.

 How can Electronic Data Interchange ensure data consistency and support auditing?

-ESG reporting can be problematic due to the need for more standardization and the difficulties in ensuring data accuracy.
+ESG reporting can be problematic due to the need for greater standardisation and the difficulty of ensuring data accuracy.

 What happens if you feed your ESG report with wrong data?